 - And more!

-To learn more about ShipBob’s kitting capabilities, read this Help Center article.
+To learn more about ShipBob’s kitting capabilities, read this Help Centre article.

 Kitting without a 3PL?
 Inefficient and costly

-With the extensive types of businesses and sheer volume of brands a 3PL works with, their volume and resources make growing and scaling order fulfillment very easy as compared to managing fulfillment yourself.
+With the extensive types of businesses and sheer volume of brands a 3PL works with, their volume and resources make growing and scaling order fulfilment very easy as compared to managing fulfilment yourself.

 Kitting and assembly is time-consuming and costly

-Because of the manual labor and handling involved in kitting and assembly, there are a lot of resources and logistics costs required to pull it off.
+Because of the manual labour and handling involved in kitting and assembly, there are a lot of resources and logistics costs required to pull it off.
 ShipBob’s operations are run smoothly to ensure efficiencies and as few errors as possible.
-Kitting and assembly services are performed to simplify the order fulfillment process.
+Kitting and assembly services are performed to simplify the order fulfilment process.

 Managing your kitting inventory levels with ShipBob, you can even use reorder notifications so you are notified before your kitted item is out of stock.
 Kitting requires communication and submitting a request with your 3PL in advance to make sure they can plan for it.